 A delight in the early season garden, foamflower (Tiarella cordifolia) grows in rosettes of lobed, red-marked green leaves to about 6 inches tall.
 These seeds are from T. cordifolia var. cordifolia, the variety that spreads by stolons; it makes a great-looking groundcover for shady sites and woodland plantings.
 The slender bloom stems reach 8 to 12 inches tall, with the top half lined in small, starry, white blossoms in mid- to late spring.
 It’s a lovely partner for other early-flowering perennials, such as spring vetchling (Lathyrus vernus) and polyanthus primroses (Primula), and it makes a terrific filler around upright ferns, bushy perennials, and deciduous shrubs.
 This wildflower is native to much of the eastern half of North America.
 Perennial; Zones 4 to 8 or 9.

-Collected from May 20 to June 10, 2022.
+2022-collected seeds sold out.
+I hope to collect again in early June 2023.
 At least 15 seeds.
 One packet per person.
 (Even though I have a good-sized patch, very little seed forms, so I have only a small amount.)
+Unknown ecotype.

 Please read the germination information as well before ordering.